Panopticon-Project/panopticon-admin/README.md

 ## How do I start?
 Make sure you have read through <insert all relevant documentation here>.
 Once you're up to speed, drop an email to panopticonproject@protonmail.com

+## There is one thing I'd ask of you
+If you happen to find P2 useful, for whatever reason, even if just for the content that's provided to you, please share the project.
+Tell someone about it that might also find it useful, post on social media, spread the word however you want.
+Panopticon Project is designed to be open and accessible for all.
+If it's helped you in some way, please pay it forward.

 ## Licenses
 Written content is licensed under the [Creative Commons Attribution Share Alike 4.0 license](https://github.com/Panopticon-Project/panopticon-admin/blob/master/LICENSE.md).
 Code is licensed as per the license in each repository.